jamesshore/quixote/ROADMAP.md

 ## Current Feature: Positioning relative to page

-* Center & middle for all.
-(Modify ElementCenter to be generic?)
-* QFrame: document difference between viewport and page
 * Test and document QUIRKS MODE fix in QFrame.js
   * ViewportSize: test behavior when in quirks mode?
 * Test and document proper solution to Mobile Safari and its "full size frame" issue.